 Women’s rights march against Trump drew tens of thousands onto the streets of cities worldwide.
+This was 2017.
+2018 the same

 In central London tens of thousands marched from the US Embassy to Trafalgar Square.
 There were similar protests in other British cities.

-There were demonstrations held in Belfast, Cardiff, Edinburgh, Lancaster, Leeds, Liverpool, Manchester and Bristol.
+Demonstrations held in Belfast, Cardiff, Edinburgh, Lancaster, Leeds, Liverpool, Manchester and Bristol.

 Many of the placards carried by the protesters were explicit in their content, but they said it was not regarded as offensive but a reflection of how women have been treated.
 Some read “dump Trump”, “reject hate”.